-The Forsyth’s painting collection encompasses rich examples of American artists.
-We are privileged to have pieces by the American Impressionists Mary Cassatt and Child Hassam.
-Our holdings also include iconic American artists such as Winslow Homer and Guy Carlton Wiggins, as well as examples from each member of the controversial group known as ‘The Eight’.
-The collection would not be complete without images that document the American expansion into the West, with paintings by Frederic Remington, Charles Russell and intimate Native American portraits by Joseph Henry Sharp.
+The Forsyth’s painting collection encompasses rich examples of American artists, such as American Impressionists Mary Cassatt and Child Hassam.
+Holdings also include iconic American artists such as Winslow Homer and Guy Carlton Wiggins, as well as examples from each member of the controversial group known as “The Eight.”
+The collection would not be complete without images that document the American expansion into the West, with paintings by Frederic Remington, Charles Russell, and intimate Native American portraits by Joseph Henry Sharp.

 Pieces from the collection are available for private viewings by appointment.
 Contact the Forsyth Galleries collections manager, Heather Bennett, at firstname.lastname@example.org or 979-845-9251 to arrange an appointment.